 How, if at all, are collective agreements relevant to the termination of employment?

 Collective agreements often contain provisions dealing with the termination of employment (eg restricting the freedom to dismiss by defining good cause as a requirement for every termination).
 If this is the case, respective provisions must be observed.

 Does the employer have to obtain the permission of or inform a third party (eg local labour authorities or court) before being able to validly terminate the employment relationship?
 If yes, what are the sanctions for breach of this requirement?

 In principle, no permission or information of a third party is required for a valid termination of an employment.

-The employer must inform the cantonal labour office about any intended mass redundancy, however.
-Notwithstanding the contractual and statutory provisions, employments terminated in the course of the respective mass redundancy may not end before the expiry of 30 days since such information to the cantonal labour office (see art.
+Only in case of an intended mass redundancy, the employer must inform the cantonal labour office.
+Notwithstanding the contractual and statutory provisions, employments terminated in the course of a mass redundancy may not end before the expiry of 30 days since such information to the cantonal labour office (see art.
 335g of the Swiss Code of Obligations).